gabrielhuang/FEAT/README.md

 Thanks to the authors of the FEAT paper for releasing their code, on which we have based our experiments.
 The original README is below.

 For all experiments, we run `python train_fsl.py` with different arguments.
-During or after the few-shot learning finetuning, run the summarization script on the `eval.jl` file.
+During or after the few-shot learning finetuning, run the summarization script on the appropriate `eval.jl` file.
 For instance,
 ```bash
 python summarize.py checkpoints/CUB-ProtoNet-ConvNet-05w05s15q-Pre-DIS/20_0.5_lr0.0001mul10_step_T132.0T264.0_b0.1_bsz100-NoAug/eval.jl
 ```
+- For validation scores, First/Second/Third column are Lowest/Highest/Average validation score.
-The script reports best validation scores and test scores at the epoch with best validation scores.
+- For Test scores, First/Second column are test scores reported from validation epoch with Lowest/Highest validation score.
+Third column is average test score over epochs.

 ## Same-Domain Experiments